zenonine/navi/navi/README.md

 If you love Flutter, you would love [declarative UI](https://flutter.dev/docs/get-started/flutter-for/declarative) and therefore declarative navigation.

+Navigator 2.0 provides an API to use declarative navigation.
+Unfortunately, it's too complex and difficult to use.
+Not only that, it requires to keep a single state to manage the whole navigation system of your app.

+`Navi` helps you keep all the powerful of Navigator 2.0 but with a simple and easy to learn API.
+It helps you manage your navigation system in split and isolate domains.

 Note that, imperative navigation API is also supported as an extra layer beyond the declarative API at lower layer.

 <a href="https://pub.dev/packages/navi"><img src="https://img.shields.io/pub/v/navi.svg" alt="pub package"></a>